salim-atalla/laragigs/README.md

 ## Deployment

-Laragigs can be deployed using Docker containers.
+Laragigs can be deployed using containers.
 The provided containers include:

 -   MySQL: Database storage for the application.
 -   PHPMyAdmin: Web-based database management tool.